 However, using a virtual production studio, they were able to create a 3D virtual LEGO studio that served as a backdrop for the sessions and allowed remote speakers to appear together onscreen.
 Virtual venues can be used to create similar immersive environments complete with lighting and high-quality video for all kinds of events.

-Salesforce’s World Tour Sydney Reimagined virtual event, which took place in March, prioritized backdrops for their sessions, which were all notably in line with the event’s “world tour” theme — whether it was a beach, the mountains, or a cityscape.
+Salesforce’s World Tour Sydney Reimagined virtual event prioritized backdrops for their sessions, which were all notably in line with the event’s “world tour” theme — whether it was a beach, the mountains, or a cityscape.

 A professional look and feel adds to an event’s engagement potential and helps improve the virtual attendee experience by making your event look cohesive and consistent from start to finish.
 Ideally, every speaker would be provided with an image to set as their background, which can be used as a branding opportunity or a way to further incorporate the event theme.

 Virtual events are here to stay, and new concepts are constantly being tested and improved upon.
-Use these ideas as a starting point, but don’t be afraid to be creative and experiment, since we’ve only scratched the surface of what’s possible with virtual events.
+Use these ideas as a starting point, but don’t be afraid to be creative and experiment, since we’ve only scratched the surface.